uncodead/BrewUNO/README.md

 # BrewUNO

-A chaep, open source, online and extensible homebew automation on top of ESP8266 microchip.
+A cheap, open source, online and extensible homebew automation on top of ESP8266 microchip.

 ## Features:
 * Brew with Start/Stop/Resume